Denmark, KAIPTC partner to strengthen Maritime Security in Gulf of Guinea

 Source: GNA

-The Kofi Annan International Peacekeeping Training Centre (KAIPTC) in partnership with the Government of Denmark is organizing the “Developing Maritime Security Culture in the Gulf of Guinea” Course.
+The Kofi Annan International Peacekeeping Training Centre (KAIPTC) in partnership with the Government of Denmark is organising the “Developing Maritime Security Culture in the Gulf of Guinea” Course.

 A statement issued by the KAIPTC and copied to the Ghana News Agency, said the Course, which would be rolled out in five phases, would be held in Accra, Cotonou and Lagos in 2020 and 2021, beginning in Takoradi from 26th October to 6th November.